DilipChharang/spotify_website/README.md

 # spotify_website
-This is a spotify website for git-github class
+This is a spotify website for git-github class.